 That’s why having an experienced MBA admissions coach at your side is such a valuable asset for so many aspiring applicants, particularly for those who set their sights on a top 20 school.

-“Many clients work with Fortuna to gain admission to their dream schools, and in the process, realize they’ve taken a journey of self-discovery with a trusted team of advocates,” says Fortuna’s Jenifer Raver, who was named among the Top 20 Admissions Consultants of 2022 by Poets&Quants – along with Fortuna’s Karen Hamou and Michel Belden.
+“Many clients work with Fortuna to gain admission to their dream schools, and in the process, realize they’ve taken a journey of self-discovery with a trusted team of advocates,” says Fortuna’s Jenifer Raver, who was named among the Top 20 Admissions Consultants by Poets&Quants – along with Fortuna’s Karen Hamou and Michel Belden.
 Jenifer made the same MBA application journey thanks to invaluable support from a small group of people, including her brother and friends in business school.
 “Without this group of people that became my de-facto coaches, I’m not sure I would have had the courage to apply to Wharton Lauder.
 I’m still very grateful for their positivity, wisdom, and advice during the very stressful application process.”

 While at school, Jenifer served on Lauder’s Admission Committee and later as a Wharton alumni interviewer.
 Jenifer has also worked in various roles within higher ed over the last 18 years so she can help demystify the application process for others.
 However, she doesn’t hesitate to reach out to Fortuna’s team of more than 40 expert coaches on behalf of her clients.
 “When I need advice, specialized expertise, or a second opinion for a client, I tap my trusted Fortuna colleagues,” says Jenifer.
 In this way, clients have access to the Fortuna team’s wealth of knowledge and experience in a confidential way.